AITGmbH/tapiodeveloperapp/README.md

 dotnet user-secrets set "TapioCloud:ClientSecret" "XYZ"
 ```

-If you tend to use streaming data you need to configure your [azure event hub](https://azure.microsoft.com/de-de/services/event-hubs/) instance and provide the according connection strings also.
-A way for local offline usage will be provided later on
+If you want to use streaming data you need to configure your [azure event hub](https://azure.microsoft.com/de-de/services/event-hubs/) instance and provide the according connection strings.
+A service for local live data generation will be added later on

 ```PowerShell
 cd .\src\web\